UU-Human-Evolution/1MB335/Lab3.md

 **Question 9.** Narrow down the search by selecting some of the categories of data.
 Think about what you learned about the different sequencing technologies.
 How many results do you get once you narrowed the search? (write down the criteria you used) You can test different combinations of criteria.
 Now that you narrowed down your search, open a few of the results and read the information that is provided.
 For example, what is the size of the file?
 When was it published?
 What do you know about the particular sequencing strategy that was used to generate the data?

 As you might have noticed, there is a bit of everything in the results.
 To make it easier for you, we already selected a library of short reads for your species, where we actually only have the files for C remanei, but you can use that one no matter which study species you had.
-You will find it in Studium.
+You will find it in [FigShare](https://figshare.com/s/eff75c8523b84fa7f94f).

 **Question 10.** What is the format of the file?
 Do you understand what the different lines are?
 How long are the reads?